YeWenting/Results-Management-System/README.md

 # Results-Management-System
 This is my work of "C++ Course Design II" in BUPT.

+**There is a makefile in the code folder for non-xcode user**

 To develop this system, I designed three esstial classes, called "Person", "Course" and "System".
 On the purpose of encapsulation and security, I implemented "System" class with singleton pattern, by smart pointer rather than normal pointer, which is concise and effective.